[accommodations] [atv tours] [canoeing] [community events] [fishing] [fishing report] [fly fishing]

 The silence will be deadening.
 Enjoy!

 The staff at Northland Paradise Lodge are ready to assist you with your plans for a canoe vacation ranging from an overnight trip on a small lake to larger loops that could last for weeks through Temagami’s back country where you will never have to portage the same trail twice.
-Different levels of endurance can be suggested that range from flat-water lakes for beginners and/or families wishing to introduce their children to the beauties of nature ... to adrenaline-fueled trips for more experienced paddlers anxious to shoot down whitewater chutes that have been carved in the hard granite rock by thousands of years of erosion.
+Different levels of endurance can be suggested that range from flat-water lakes for beginners and/or families wishing to introduce their children to the beauties of nature ... to adrenaline-fuelled trips for more experienced paddlers anxious to shoot down whitewater chutes that have been carved in the hard granite rock by thousands of years of erosion.

 Open water usually arrives in early May and lasts through late October.
 We have 17-foot canoes in both Kevlar and ABS (required for some river trips) and all have shoulder yokes to ease the effort on portages.
 Paddles and safety equipment such as life jackets, bailers and whistles are included with all rentals.
 At the present time, we do not offer food barrels, tents or sleeping bags.
 Both land or air shuttles to and from the starting/finishing points on some trips can be arranged for a minimal cost.